Leading Prayers of the People

-The person leading the prayers may invite members of the congregation to voice their own prayer; a suggested wording is, "I invite you to make your intercession [or thanksgiving] either silently or aloud."
+The person leading the Prayers ought to invite members of the congregation to voice their own prayer; a suggested wording is, "I invite you to make your intercession [or thanksgiving] either silently or aloud."
 He or she allows an appropriate period of silence so that people have the opportunity to pray, and then concludes with the response for the litany.

-There are different forms of prayer.
+There are different forms of liturgical prayer.
 The BAS has litanies, a bidding intercession, a responsive intercession and collects.
 A litany is a series of biddings, each followed by a common response such as `Lord have mercy`.
+A bidding is a request to pray for something.
 Litanies are found on pp. 110-127.
-A bidding is a request to pray for something.
-"Lord have mercy", or "Lord, Hear our prayer" are two responses; there are others.
 Also the litanies may be sung, music and directions are found on pp. 915-917.

 Biddings may be altered, making them more specific by naming people or situations, ex.
-Anne our Bishop, Justin our Prime Minister, Kathleen our Premier, and Keith our Mayor.
+Anne our Bishop, Justin our Prime Minister, Doug our Premier, and Bill our Mayor.
 People who are to be baptized or married, or who have died may be added at the appropriate bidding.
 Sometimes you have to look for a bidding to fit people in.

-At the discretion of the person leading the Prayers of the People, the prayer cycles can be inserted before or after the litany or worked into it.
-In the case of the Prayers for the Candidate in the Baptismal liturgy (p.
-155 BAS), these prayer cycles should be inserted between the litany and the concluding collect.
+At the discretion of the person leading the Prayers, the prayer cycles and requests in the Prayer Request Binder can be inserted before or after the litany or worked into it.

 To work the prayer cycles and Parish Prayers into the litany, the person leading the Prayers needs to pay attention to the literary structure of the litany.
 In the Diocesan cycle of prayer, we are asked to pray for parishes and their clergy.
 In Litany #3, we can pray, "We pray for Anne our Bishop, for the Very Rev'd Jim McShane and for all bishops and other ministers".
 In biddings where we pray for Thunder Bay, we can add specific situations; for situations in our country and in the world, we can add situations that we hear on the news.